-The body’s natural reward systems may normalize within just a few months after opiate detoxification, according to a new study.
+According to a new study, the body’s natural reward systems may normalize within just a few months after opiate detoxification.
 The research suggests the brain and hormonal responses to pleasurable stimuli, disrupted by opiate abuse, begin returning to a normal state shortly after treatment.

-Opiate drugs stimulate the opioid system, which controls pain, reward and addictive behaviors.
+Opiate drugs stimulate the opioid system, which controls pain, reward, and addictive behaviors.
 In small doses, short courses of opiate drugs reduce pain and cause euphoria in very pleasurable ways.
-Large doses of opiates or continual opiate use causes overstimulation of the opioid system, especially in reward centers of the brain.
+Large doses of opiates or continual opiate use cause overstimulation of the opioid system, especially in the brain’s reward centers.

 With continued use, opiates lose their ability to stimulate reward.
-In fact, the reward centers of the brain become less sensitive to any sort of pleasurable stimuli.
-In time, the individual stops feeling fulfilled from the things that used to bring him pleasure.
-Some of these things include food, hobbies, interpersonal relationships and friendships.
+In fact, the reward centers of the brain become less sensitive to any pleasurable stimuli.
+In time, the individual stops feeling fulfilled from the things that used to please him.
+Some of these things include food, hobbies, interpersonal relationships, and friendships.
 Eventually, the reward center ignores all pleasurable stimuli except for opiates.

-Recovery from opiate abuse is difficult, especially when an individual gains no sense of reward and pleasure after overcoming the challenges of opiate detoxification and rehabilitation.
-The stunted sense of reward greatly increases the risk for relapse.
+Recovery from opiate abuse is difficult, especially when an individual gains no sense of reward and pleasure after overcoming opiate detoxification and rehabilitation challenges.
+The stunted sense of reward greatly increases the risk of relapse.
 Recovery specialists can hasten the opiate detoxification process and teach patients how to live without drugs.
 However, many scientists wondered if the opioid system and reward centers of the brain could recover.

 Opiate Detoxification Allows the Reward System to Heal Itself

-Scott C. Bunce, PhD, of and colleagues published their findings in the Journal of Addiction Medicine, the official journal of the American Society of Addiction Medicine.
+Scott C. Bunce, Ph.D., and colleagues published their findings in the Journal of Addiction Medicine, the American Society of Addiction Medicine’s official journal.
 The study examined two groups of seven patients in a residential treatment facility for opiate dependence.
 One group underwent medically assisted detoxification within the previous one to two weeks.
 Participants in the second group were in an extended care facility and were drug-free for two to three months.
-Scientist also created a control group to use as comparison.
+The scientist also created a control group to use as a comparison.

-The scientists performed a variety of tests that could assess the changes in the brain’s reward system at various stages of recovery.
+The scientists performed various tests that could assess the changes in the brain’s reward system at various stages of recovery.
 The researchers examined several areas of the brain’s opioid system.
 This included the prefrontal cortex that is involved in attention and self-control.

 The researchers found several significant differences in the reward system between the groups.
 The patients with recent opiate withdrawal had reduced pleasurable responses to natural reward stimuli, such as pictures of appetizing food or people having a good time.
 These individuals did show heightened pleasure responses associated with drug-related stimuli, such as photographs of pills.

-Patients who had recently gone through opiate withdrawal had high levels of the stress hormone, cortisol.
-The researchers found the patients who had been drug-free for a few months had somewhat reduced cortisol levels, even though the cortisol levels of this group were not as good as participants in the healthy control group were.
+Patients who had recently gone through opiate withdrawal had high levels of the stress hormone cortisol.
+The researchers found that the patients who had been drug-free for a few months had somewhat reduced cortisol levels, even though this group’s cortisol levels were not as good as participants in the healthy control group were.
 The group who had recently withdrawn from opiates also had sleep disturbances.
-Whereas, those who had been drug-free for months had sleep patterns similar to the control group.
+At the same time, those who had been drug-free for months had sleep patterns similar to the control group.

 All of the brain and hormone changes correlated with abstinence time.
 The longer a patient stays drug-free, the lower her rate of abnormal brain and hormonal responses.